Abhiashu10/portfolio_Ashu-Static_Website/content/experience/Xerox Business Services.md

 - Conducted workshops and stakeholder interviews to gather and document business requirements for new products and services and involved with testing team to create the test plan.
 - Produced 10% increases in project success through Defect management skills i.e., defect logging and reporting using JIRA and HP QC and performing Root Cause Analysis.
 - Collaborated with QA team to define & implement test strategies, perform GAP analysis, and establish test approaches for unit testing, integration testing, functional testing, and usability testing based on application complexity and requirements.
-- Automated CRUD operations using PL/SQL procedure, resulting in 30% reduction in manual work for updating DB tables.
 - Awarded the highest performance rating in the team and “Feather in the cap” award.